-- Explain the behavior of transmission lines - Design different circuits for waveguide systems - Evaluate and examine the behavior of periodic structures, and microwaves - Construct Microwave amplifiers and analyze its stability
+- Explain the behavior of transmission lines - Design different circuits for waveguide systems - Evaluate and examine the behavior of periodic structures, and microwaves - Design Microwave amplifiers and analyze its stability - Design of single stage microwave amplifiers. - Describe transformation of Gaussian beams with lenses.

+ECBX08

-ECBX08 RADAR AND NAVIGATIONAL AIDS I T P С U.
+RADAR AND NAVIGATIONAL AIDS